MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-work-with-translation-files.md

 ## The XLIFF file
 In the generated .xlf file, you can see a `<source>` element for each label.
 For the translation, you will now have to add the `target-language` and a `<target>` element per label.
+The `<trans-unit id>` attribute is the object ID.
 This is illustrated in the example below.

 ```
 <ding="utf-8"?>